What to do in Hamburg:

 Dinner and Evening

-Views of Elber: At dusk a great place to visit is the St. Michaelis church.The 132-metre high Baroque spire of the church is a prominent feature of Hamburg’s skyline and has always been a landfall mark for ships sailing up the river Elbe.
+Views of Elber: A great place to visit is the St. Michaelis church.The 132-metre high Baroque spire of the church is a prominent feature of Hamburg’s skyline and has always been a landfall mark for ships sailing up the river Elbe.
 Tourists are taken up the spire on a lift to glimpse magnificient views of the city.

 Jäger-Schnitzel & Beer: Sample an authentic Jäger-Schnitzel at Cafe Borchers.
 This is a veal or pork schnitzel (deep fried meat) topped with a burgundy-